 I didn’t always feel this way.
 Because, well, I’m not perfect.
 And back when I was a perfectionist, being not-perfect was unacceptable.
 (I consider myself a “recovering perfectionist,” because I just don’t have time for that nonsense anymore.)

-We can still be friends with ourselves, even if we are only nearly-perfect.
+We can still be friends with ourselves, especially if we are only nearly-perfect.

 Well, pickin’s are slim: there is only ONE you.